tatsukamijo/vimtion/README.md

 - The closest link to your cursor is initially highlighted
 - Navigate: `j` (next link) • `k` (previous link) - cycle through all Notion page links on the page
 - Open: `Enter` opens the selected link
+- Delete: `d` deletes the block containing the selected link
 - Exit: `Esc` exits selection mode without opening

 **Example workflow**: